ychab/mymoney/docs/users.rst

     ./manage.py createsuperuser

-2. connect to the Django backoffice at ``/admin`` in order to create a user account.
+2. connect to the Django backoffice in order to create a user account.

 .. warning:: Don't forgot to assign any permissions required (i.e: beginning with *bank*).